scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 Instead of building arrays or structs where each reflective proxy appears at a compile-time-constant slot, we use a search-based strategy.

 Each reflective proxy name found in the program is allocated a unique integer ID.
-The reflective proxy table of a class is an array of pairs `(id, funcRef)`.
+The reflective proxy table of a class is an array of pairs `(id, funcRef)`, stored in the class' `typeData`.
 In order to call a reflective proxy, we perform the following steps:

-1. Load the receiver, cast away `null`, and store a copy in a temporary variable
-2. Load the other arguments
-3. Reload the copy of the receiver from the temporary variable
-4. Follow the `vtable` pointer to get the class metadata
-5. Load the constant ID allocated to the given reflective proxy
+1. Load the `typeData` of the receiver.
-6. Call a helper function `searchReflectiveProxy`: it searches the given ID in the reflective proxy table of the class, and returns the corresponding `funcRef`
-7. Use `call_ref` to perform the indirect call
+2. Search the reflective proxy ID in `$reflectiveProxies` (using the `searchReflectiveProxy` helper).
+3. Call it (using `call_ref`).

 This strategy trades off efficiency for space.
 It is slow, but that corresponds to the fact that reflective calls are slow on the JVM as well.
-In order to have fixed slots for reflective proxy methods, we would need a `O(m*n)` matrix where `m` is the number of concrete classes and `n` the number of distinct reflective proxy names in the entire program.
+In order to have fixed slots for reflective proxy methods, we would need an `m*n` matrix where `m` is the number of concrete classes and `n` the number of distinct reflective proxy names in the entire program.
+With the compilation scheme we use, we only need an array containing the actually implemented reflective proxies per class, but we pay an `O(n)` run-time cost for lookup (instead of `O(1)`).
+TODO: We should make it `O(log n)`.

 ## Hijacked classes

 Due to our strong interoperability guarantees with JavaScript, the universal (boxed) representation of hijacked classes must be the appropriate JavaScript values.
 For example, a boxed `int` must be a JavaScript `number`.
-The only Wasm type that can both store references to GC structs and arbitrary JavaScript `number`s is `anyref` (an alias of `(ref null any)`).
+The only Wasm type that can store references to both GC structs and arbitrary JavaScript `number`s is `anyref` (an alias of `(ref null any)`).
 That is why we transform the types of ancestors of hijacked classes to the Wasm type `anyref`.

 ### Boxing